drpt78/statsort/README.md

 **ORCID:** https://orcid.org/0000-0002-8199-3723

-## WARNING #1

-there is something wrong with Adversarial

-## Question for Boost Leaders #1

-do you want O2 (Recommended Standard Optimization) compilation or O3 compilation, and if O3 why?

 ## Overview & Motivation

 > Peter Taraba, *"Why would you sort when you know where things approximately belong?"*, March 2025.